switchboard-xyz/solana-sdk/cli/README.md

   JOBDEFINITION  filesystem path to job definition

 FLAGS
-  -a, --authority=<value>  alternate keypair that will be the aggregator authority -k, --keypair=<value>    keypair that will pay for onchain transactions. defaults to new account authority if no
+  -a, --authority=<value>  alternate keypair that will be the account authority -k, --keypair=<value>    keypair that will pay for onchain transactions. defaults to new account authority if no
                            alternate authority provided
   -n, --name=<value>       name of the buffer account